FlickerSoul/universe.observer/pages/posts/2024/fantastic-cfgs/index.md

 and use global analysis, looking among all the basic blocks and all the instructions within one function.

-We can formulate the identification of dead assignments to be the assignments that are not used in any path until the function ends or until it is been redefined.

 It is possible that an elimination of one variable can introduce more dead assignments.
 In the <c @click="browseDCE(4)">fourth</c> example, we can see that the variable `y` defined in line 6 is a dead assignment; removing the variable `y` makes the variable `c` a dead assignment, for `c` is only used when defining `y`.
 To solve this problem, we can simply run elimination for multiple passes until the result converges.

+We can formulate algorithm into two steps:

+1. the identification of dead assignments: identify the assignments that are not used in any path until the function ends or until it is redefined.
+2. remove those assignments, repeat from previous step until no dead assignment is found

+### Local Value Numbering

+Local value numbering comes in handy when we are dealing with aliases.